dipankardas011/jaeger-operator/v2/README.md

 ## Key explanations
 * build-in config will always run with in-memory storage, if you need a different storage you need to pass explicit config
 * default configuration is in Jaeger repo `cmd/jaeger/internal/all-in-one.yaml`
+* the webhooks are there inside the jaeger-operator to identify if any deploemynent has a annotation if yes it will inject the sidecar of jaeger otherwise it will not

 ## Tasks